 All donations are needed to keep us going here and to help others who rescue and need assistance in our area.

-Donate to Our Rescue Group...We accept any donations.
-Blankets, dog houses, monetary, kennels, heartguard, dog beds, Pedigree dog food, collars, leashes, etc.
+Donate to Our Rescue Group...We accept all donations.
+Blankets, dog houses, monetary, kennels, heartguard, dog beds, Pedigree Adult and Puppy food, collars, leashes, etc.

 Come Meet our Pets:We have been accepted into PetSmart's program and will be at PetSmart 7061 Youree Drive in Shreveport, LA the second Saturday of each month.

 We have adoption events in our community as well and post the information on our facebook page, under Natchitoches Hope For Paws and also on our website:

 Our Adoption Process:We require a vet reference, a fenced yard and a standard fee of $65.